How do you register a death in Australia?

 Australian Capital Territory

 Lodgement through Access Canberra.
-The ACT registration window is 7 days.
 BDM Deaths Online is the contact for self-registration where no funeral director is engaged.
 See our Register a death in the ACT page.

 Northern Territory

 Lodgement through the NT Attorney-General's Department BDM.
-Registration is required within 7 working days.
-Offices are in Darwin and Alice Springs.
+Registration is in person at the offices in Darwin and Alice Springs.
 See our Register a death in the NT page.

 After registration: the death certificate